It seems crazy that January is already almost over as we move towards the usually busy Spring period at a rate of knots.

 It does seem that the market is indeed off to a buoyant start, especially in and around London, as people start to go back to the office, students return and a good many people who moved out of London are already looking for a return.
 The term “Pied-à-Terre” is likely to have a familiar ring once more.

 With the spectre of inflation still looming strong and refusing to back down, the chance of further rate rises grows stronger and stronger.
 People want to lock into low rates and lock into them fast as possible, whether buying or remortgaging.
+Find out more about inflation and mortgages in our handy guide.

 We were also in the Financial Times talking about how technology, especially blockchain technology, is looking at trying to speed up the house buying process.
 As they reported, “an analysis of Land Registry data found the full sale process took an average 295 days from start to finish”.